-Today I stumbled over yet another minor trick which could speed up the execution of the Dijkstra algorithm.
+Today I did a bit of research for GraphHopper and I stumbled over yet another minor trick which could speed up the execution of the Dijkstra algorithm.
 Let me shortly introduce this shortest path algorithm:

 If you need the path (and not only the shortest path tree) you will give the method an additional toNode parameter and compare this to distEntry.node to break the loop.
 When it was found you need to recursivly extract the path from the last distEntry.parent reference.

 So, what should we improve?

 Regarding performance I’ve already included a Map to directly get the DistanceEntry from a node, otherwise you would need to search it in the PriorityQueue which is too slow.
 Also Wikipedias says that we could use a Fibonacci heap which are optimal to decrease the key (aka weight) but those are very complicated to implement and memory intensive.

 It turned out that you can entirely avoid the ‘decrease key’ operation if you do a visited.contains check after polling from the queue.
 This makes your heap bigger but you can avoid the costly update operation and use simpler data structures.
 Read the full paper “Priority Queues and Dijkstra’s Algorithm”.